 The Esk Valley Railway Development Company (EVRDC) was set up in 2003 to promote the Esk Valley Railway to the community it serves and to the wider community.

-It was designated by the Department for Transport as a Community Rail Partnership in 2005 and is just about to receive its new DfT Community Partnership Accreditation.
+It was designated by the Department for Transport as a Community Rail Partnership in 2005 and has just received its new DfT Community Partnership Accreditation.